dombroks/RickAndMorty/README.md

     - Real-time crash reporting
     - Easy integration with existing Firebase setup
     - Provides insights into app stability and user experience

+- UI Tests, End-to-end tests, and Screenshot tests:
+    - Ensure UI behaves as expected across different devices and configurations
+    - Ensure UI matches design specifications
+    - Catch regressions early in the development cycle
+    - Validate user flows and interactions in a real device environment

 - And more...